logo IPR declaration

 Note that the POST must be directed to the same URL as used by the GET in Wallet Initiation.
 In addition, the HTTP Content-Type header parameter must be set to application/cbor.

-After receiving the Authorization Response, the Payee includes this object in a payment-network-specific request to the designated PaymentNetwork (provided by the selected payment credential).
+After successful validation of the Authorization Response, the Payee includes this object in a payment-network-specific request to the designated PaymentNetwork (provided by the selected payment credential).
 Note that this phase may constitute of multiple request-response pairs.

-After successful (or failed) authorization, the Authorization Response should return a Wallet termination message (step #6 in the Sequence Diagram).
+After successful (or failed) authorization, the Payee must return a Wallet termination message (step #6 in the Sequence Diagram).
 This message depends on how the payment process was initiated, and is currently TBD.

 3. Message Reference